 Trucking routes that weave back and forth across our nation make up the very fabric of American culture.
 The service truck drivers and companies provide is indispensable to the way we live our lives every day.
 But the roads truckers use to do their job are the same ones the rest of society uses to go to work, drop their kids off at school, run errands, and visit friends and family.
 This means that 40-ton tractor-trailers regularly travel alongside, in between, and around vehicles up to 30 times smaller in weight—not to mention motorcyclists, bicyclists, and pedestrians.

 As such, federal, state, and local governments have created a structure of regulations to ensure that companies and drivers follow practices that have been determined safest.
 But not everyone obeys these rules to the letter each time they drive a truck, make an inspection, load cargo, or dispatch drivers.
 In the following article, we’ll look to answer the question: What are the most common trucking violations?
-To speak with an experienced lawyer in trucking law and regulations, contact the office of Krzak Rundio Law Group with further questions.
+To speak with an experienced lawyer in trucking law and regulations, contact the office of Krzak Rundio Gorman, Injury Attorneys with further questions.

 The Most Common Truck Driver and Truck Company Violations